-Given the continuing and significant impact of LLMs on businesses tactical actions in delivering tasks more efficiently, it would be useful to consider the collective outcomes of AI as a partner in strategy development.
+Given the continuing and significant impact of LLMs on businesses tactical actions in delivering tasks more efficiently, it would be useful to consider the collective outcomes of Al as a partner in strategy development.
 Opportunities for future research to explore this important development would be:

-- a) Assessing LLMs and humans comparatively in terms of strategy development leveraging common strategic frameworks such as PESTEL, SWOT and TOWS analysis. - Assessing LLMs vs humans and vs other LLMs in regards to scenario planning or forecasting abilities - predictions based on current trends and data toward future insight. - c) LLMs as creative partners in innovation and as enablers in the identification of a more dynamic and disruptive business model.
+- Assessing LLMs and humans comparatively in terms of strategy development leveraging common strategic frameworks such as PESTEL, SWOT, and TOWS analysis. - Assessing LLMs versus humans and versus other LLMs in regards to scenario planning or forecasting abilities-predictions based on current trends and data toward future insight. - c.
+LLMs as creative partners in innovation and as enablers in the identification of a more dynamic and disruptive business model.

-Integrating LLMs as 'strategic partners' may offer a unique opportunity to blend the intuition of human thought wit the expertise of AI's data-driven insights.
-As Verganti et al. (2020, p225) posited in 2020, "AI can offer better performance in terms of customer centricity, creativity, and rate of innovation."
-Given the magnitude of this next wave of AI, it will be interesting to see how business managers seek to leverage LLMs for competitive advantage in the coming years.
+Integrating LLMs as "strategic partners" may offer a unique opportunity to blend the intuition of human thought with the expertise of Al's data-driven insights.
+As Verganti et al. (2020, p.
+225) posited in 2020, "Al can offer better performance in terms of customer centricity, creativity, and rate of innovation."
+Given the magnitude of this next wave of Al, it will be interesting to see how business managers seek to leverage LLMs for competitive advantage in the coming years.

-Rakibul Hasan and Arto Ojala
+2.3.4 | Rakibul Hasan and Arto Ojala